v-zubritsky/review/README.md

 Use simple in-memory data structures to store the data; don't rely on a particular database.
 Do not prepare any complex environment, a class library with a set of tests is more than enough.
 Don't worry about the API itself, including auth token generation - there is no real API environment required.
 For simplicity, you can implement the API resource as a simple C# method accepting a user token, and at the very beginning of the method, you set up your classes and ask whether further execution is allowed for this particular callee.

-There is a Test Project set up for you to use.
-You are welcome to create your own test project and use whatever test runner you would like.
-If you used the existing Test Project, we use NUnit as a test framework so you should install [NUnit Adapter for VS](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnit3TestAdapter).